HRLO77/Bot-source-code/README.md

 # Bot-source-code

-The moderation bot of HRLO77's class and personal discord server
+The moderation bot of HRLO77's class and personal discord server.

-You can use this bot and it's code, just dm/contact me first
+You can use this bot and it's code, just dm/contact me first.

 Discord: HRLO77#3508